KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 #### Step 5 - Set up dictation in your keyboard extension

-To set up dictation for your keyboard extension, just set up your app and keyboard as described in the <doc:Getting-Started> guide, using a ``KeyboardApp`` that defines a ``KeyboardApp/DeepLinks-swift.struct/dictation`` deep link, or an ``KeyboardApp/DeepLinks-swift.struct/app`` deep link with the standard dictation pattern.
+To set up dictation for your keyboard extension, just set up your app and keyboard as described in the <doc:Getting-Started-Article> guide, using a ``KeyboardApp`` that defines a ``KeyboardApp/DeepLinks-swift.struct/dictation`` deep link, or an ``KeyboardApp/DeepLinks-swift.struct/app`` deep link with the standard dictation pattern.

 #### Step 6 - Set up dictation in your main application

 To even be able to start dictation in the main app from the keyboard, make sure to set up the ``KeyboardApp/DeepLinks-swift.struct/dictation`` deep link in your application.

-To then set up dictation, just wrap your main app's root view in a  ``KeyboardAppView``, as described in the <doc:Getting-Started> guide, then apply the **.keyboardDictation** view modifier to it:
+Next, wrap your app in a  ``KeyboardAppView`` as described in <doc:Getting-Started-Article>, then apply the **.keyboardDictation** view modifier to it:

 ```swift
 struct ContentView: View {